Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: Architecture Efficiency Comparison

 Note that, if $\eta_x=1$, then we must have $\beta\geq 0.925$.
 Since the photon collection efficiency is characterized regularly in the literature \cite{ding2016demand, somaschi2016near, thomas2021bright, tomm2021bright, ding2023high, zhong201812, alexander2024manufacturable}, we do not break down the various components contributing to it.
 Instead, we define it as the probability of having a photon in a waveguide or fiber at the point just after any necessary filters (recall Figure \ref{fig:sourcetypes}).

-Setting aside $\beta$ for now, we analyse $\eta_x\geq 0.925$.
+Setting aside $\beta$ for now, we analyze $\eta_x\geq 0.925$.
 This requirement is satisfied by many possible configurations of the RSG that each correspond to a different value of $\eta_R$.
 It is thus important and nontrivial to find the maximum resource efficiency such that the RSG operates in the loss-tolerant regime.
 For a given architecture, and considering only $D$ optical components that dominate the losses with a similar loss-per component of $\sim x$, we can write $\eta_x=(1-x)^D$.
-Here, we denote $D$ as the optical depth of the network, or the number of the most-lossy components seen by a photon passing through the RSG.
-Importantly a lower bound on $D$ can be estimated for a particular architecture, which gives a per-component maximal loss $x$ such that $\eta_x\geq 0.925$ using:
+Here, we denote $D$ as the optical depth of the network, or the number of the most-lossy components seen by a photon passing through the entire network to be released by the RSG as part of the final resource state.
+Importantly, we estimate in Section \ref{subsec:PerfBounds} below a lower bound on $D$ for each architecture, which will imply a maximal per-component loss $x$ such that $\eta_x\geq 0.925$ using: